 We also believe all investors should put maximum drawdown at the forefront of any discussions about risk management.
 Using the pain of significant losses to frame the discussion about investment risk can help investors provide honest assessments of their true risk tolerance and select an appropriate investment strategy.

-We just published a resource report on maximum drawdowns for investors.
+We published a resource report on maximum drawdowns for advisors to use with their clients.
 It shares more examples of the impact that drawdowns and catastrophic losses can have on investment portfolios to help investors get a better sense of their true risk tolerance.